georgevans/Forex-Backtester-and-Strategy-Mangager/README.md

 # Forex Strategy Backtester & Live Trader

 A Python-based Forex trading framework for backtesting and live trading major currency pairs.

-This project implements an EMA crossover strategy with ATR-based risk management and RSI confirmation.
-It supports both historical backtesting and live trading via the OANDA API.
+This project features one strategy that implements an EMA crossover strategy with ATR-based risk management and RSI confirmation.
+This strategy is carried out by a live trading bot using the OANDA broker API.
+The main purpose of the project however is to create a backtester that can be used with any strategy that returns investment signals based on candle data.
+The end goal is to create a bank of strategies and use machine learnign to optimize each strategies parameters to improve returns and reduce drawdowns.

 ## Features